hyhy26157/Case-Study-1/README.md

 ## Summary

 The final score shows that all the airocn defects found in the overhauled trains has no reduction post-overhaul.
 This might due to various reasons but the most common one is current defects found in aircon system are not within the scope of the aircon overhaul.
-However, overhauling of aircon has it merit but we should not gauge its effectiveness based on the its effectivness in reducing Ad-Hoc Maintenance.
+However, overhauling of aircon has it merit but we should not gauge its effectiveness based on Ad-Hoc Maintenance.